So Undercover

-So Undercover is a 2013 American crime action comedy film directed by Tom Vaughan and written by Allan Loeb and Steven Pearl.
-Starring Miley Cyrus, Jeremy Piven, and Mike O'Malley.
+So Undercover is a 2012 American crime action comedy film directed by Tom Vaughan and written by Allan Loeb and Steven Pearl.
+It stars Miley Cyrus, Jeremy Piven, and Mike O'Malley.
 The film was released direct-to-video in the United States on February 5, 2013.
 The film has been released in theatres of only 13 countries worldwide.
 The film was held back without a release date from 2011 until 2013.

 Plot

 Molly Morris, a private investigator based in Dallas, takes photos of cheating men.
 FBI Agent Armon Ranford interferes one of her investigations to offer her a job with the FBI.
 The task is to watch over Alex Patrone, the daughter of a Senator involved in an organized-crime case.

 Molly is reluctant at first but ultimately decides to accept Ranford's offer as she needs money to bail her gambling father out of debt.
 She undergoes a makeover, then goes undercover as sorority sister Brook Stonebridge.
 Molly meets Sasha Stolezinsky, the head of the sorority, and other members, including Becky, Cotton, Hunter, and Alex, whom she has been hired to protect.

 Telling Alex they were at the same summer camp, Molly recites something unique to the camp to gain her trust.
 As Molly meets the sisters, she quickly picks up on the false façade many of them show to fit in.
 Her roommate Becky is British, but is working on her southern drawl.
 At first, Molly thinks that Sasha may be a suspect, as she can find no background on her.

-Molly also meets her love interest Nicholas Dexter, another student at the college, making small talk about his vintage motorcycle.
+Molly also meets her love interest, Nicholas Dexter, another student at the college, making small talk about his vintage motorcycle.
 Nick and Alex note her finely-honed detective skills when they observe a student getting into a professor's car and she details the signs of their affair.

 Snooping around Alex's room when she's out, her roommate Taylor catches Molly.
 She gets away with it by saying she's borrowing something.
 As Ranford insists Molly look out for people who are falsely portraying themselves, she begins to suspect Professor Talloway.
 She then discovers that Alex secretly goes off to his home on a lake.